iPaulPro/scaffold-lens/README.md

 ## Deploying to Polygon Mainnet

-Follow the same directions for deploying to Amoy, but use the `.env` file instead of `.env.staging` and `:mainnet` in the yarn commands, instead of `:testnet`.
-You will also need to set the `ALCHEMY_API_KEY` with a valid API key.
+Follow the same directions for deploying to Amoy, but use the `.env` file instead of `.env.staging`.
+Then, add a `:mainnet` script entry in the yarn commands, instead of `:testnet` and use `--network polygonAmoy`.

+⚠️ **NOTE**: There is no reason to deploy `TipActionModule` and `PayWhatYouWantCollectModule` as they are already deployed and verified with the Protocol on mainnet.

 ## Using your own contracts

 If you want to use your own contracts there are a few simple steps.

-1. Replace the `YourActionModule.sol` contract in `/packages/hardhat/contracts` with your own.
+1. Replace the `TipActionModule.sol` and/or `PayWhatYouWantCollectModule` contracts in `/packages/hardhat/contracts` with your own.
 2. Update the script(s) in `/packages/hardhat/deploy` to deploy your contract(s) instead of the mock contracts.
 3. Change the tag in the `deploy:*` scripts in `/packages/hardhat/package.json` to the tag(s) of your contract(s).
 4. (Optional) Remove the `/packages/hardhat/contracts/helpers` directory and related deploy scripts unless you want to use the `TestToken` contract for testing and debugging.